Professor Lindsay Bremner

 I'm part of

-I am Director of Architectural Research in the Faculty of Architecture and the Built Environment at the University of Westminster.
+I am Professor of Architecture in the Faculty of Architecture and the Built Environment at the University of Westminster and Director of Architectural Research (2012-2017).
+I am currently holder of Monsoon Assemblages, European Research Council (ERC) Starting Grant no. 679873, investigating the confluence of changing monsoon weather and neoliberal agendas in south Asian cities.
 I was previously Professor of Architecture and Chair in the Tyler School of Art at Temple University in Philadelphia (2006 - 2011) and Chair of Architecture at the University of the Witwatersrand in Johannesburg (1998 - 2004).
-I am an award-winning architect and writer and published, lectured and exhibited widely on the transformation of Johannesburg after the end of apartheid.
-My published work on the city include The Politics of Rising Acid Mine Water(2013), Writing the City into Being: Essays on Johannesburg 1998 - 2008 (2010), chapters in Johannesburg - the Elusive Metropolis(2008), The Endless City (2008), Desire Lines: Space, Memory and Identity in the Post-Apartheid City (2007), Future City (2005), and contributions to Environment and Planning A and D, Domus, Public Culture, Social Identities, Social Dynamics, Cities and Urban Forum.
+I am an award-winning architect and writer and have published, lectured and exhibited widely on the Indian Ocean and the transformation of Johannesburg after the end of apartheid.
+My published work includes 'Thinking architecture from an Indian Ocean aquapelago (2016), 'Fluid Ontologies in the Search for MH370 (2014), 'Folded Ocean: The Spatial Transformation of the Indian Ocean World' (2013), 'The Politics of Rising Acid Mine Water' (2013), Writing the City into Being: Essays on Johannesburg 1998 - 2008 (2010), numerous book chapters and contributions to Environment and Planning A and D, Domus, Public Culture, Social Identities, Social Dynamics, Cities and Urban Forum.
 In my design work, I take on projects with social or cultural agendas such as my third placed entry for a Cyclone Shelter in Bangladesh (with Jeremy Voorhees, 2011), award winning Sans Souci Cinema project in Kliptown, Soweto (with 26'10 South Architects, 2004 - 2007) and second placed entry to the Freedom Square Competition (with Mashabane Rose Architects, 2002).
 I hold M. Arch and DSc.
 Arch degrees from the University of the Witwatersrand, and a B.Arch degree from the University of Cape Town.

+I currently teach DS18 in the March programme with Roberto Bottazzi and supervise PhD research at the University of Westminster.
 I have taught architectural design and theory of design at all levels, from the first year of the undergraduate degree to the final year of the graduate degree, at the University of the Witwatersrand in Johannesburg, (1983-2004) Temple University in Philadelphia (2006-2011) and the University of Westminster in London (2012,2013).
 I was a visiting professor at the Massachusetts Institute of Technology, where I taught an advanced graduate design studio (2005).

 I have been invited as a visiting lecturer or design critic to many institutions in the world, including the Berlage Institute, Rotterdam; the Centre of Contemporary Culture, Barcelona; Columbia University, New York; Cornell University, Ithaca NY; Documenta Platform 11, Lagos; Harvard University, Boston MA; House of World Cultures, Berlin; International Architecture Symposium Pontresina, Switzerland; Quito Architecture Biennale, Ecuador; University of California, Berkeley, CA; University of Cape Town; University of Cordoba, Argentina; University of Minnesota, Minneapolis, MI; University of Pavia, Italy; University of Pennsylvania, Philadelphia PA; University of Princeton, NJ; Universita della Svizzera Italiana, Mendrisio, Switzerland and elsewhere.

-I am Director of Studies for:
+I am currently Director of Studies for: